Effective Pricing Strategy For Small Businesses

 - The competition

 This is still a relatively simplistic approach though, and one-size-fits-all isn’t ideal for us or our clients!
 We celebrate the fact that each of our clients are different, and this is reflected in our deeper pricing strategy.
-Beyond basic considerations, here are some things we strive for in each project that affect how we strategise our pricing.
+Beyond basic considerations, here are some additional considerations that affect our pricing:

-– As we’ve already suggested, every client is different, and we believe this warrants specialised attention.
+– As we’ve already suggested, every client is different, and we believe this warrants special attention.

 - Long-term retainer work